This post is also available in: Nederlands (Dutch)

 “After entering the competition, I received a phone call.
 Me and four other DJs were invited to play a set at Podium De Victorie in Alkmaar.
 I was over the moon!”

 “So, I started preparing my set.
 I’m an absolute perfectionist when it comes to mixing.
-Half autistic, I was capable of repeating one single mix moment over thirty times until I got it right.
-That’s how I prepared my set for that CD and that’s how I prepared the evening.
+Half autistic, I was capable of over thirty times repeating one single mix moment until I got it right.
+That’s how I prepared my set for CD and that’s how I prepared the evening.
 Every second was planned.
 Nothing could go wrong.
 Which, as I know now, is an assumption that is almost always followed by deep misery.”

 Plastic moving box